Lindeneg/lindeneg-npm-packages/packages/on-key/README.md

 ---

-Hook to listen for key-strokes and then do something
+React hook to listen for key-strokes and then do something

 ### Installation